scrapy-plugins/scrapy-splash/README.rst

       HTTPCACHE_STORAGE = 'scrapy_splash.SplashAwareFSCacheStorage'

-   If you use other cache storage then it is necesary to subclass it and replace all ``scrapy.util.request.request_fingerprint`` calls with ``scrapy_splash.splash_request_fingerprint``.
+   If you use other cache storage then it is necessary to subclass it and replace all ``scrapy.util.request.request_fingerprint`` calls with ``scrapy_splash.splash_request_fingerprint``.